nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

 This **MUST** be a GUID.

-Providing systems **MUST** ensure this GUID is globally unique and a persistent identifier (i.e. doesn’t change between requests and therefore stored with the source data).
+Providing systems **MUST** ensure this GUID is globally unique and a persistent identifier (that is, it doesn’t change between requests and is therefore stored with the source data).

 Where consuming systems are integrating data from this profile to their local system, they **MUST** also persist this GUID at the same time.